NivenT/nivent.github.io/_posts/blog/2017-01-27-tantonalizing-problem.md

 [^4]: Besides induction.
 That avenue is not getting explored for a while, or ever.
 We'll see
 [^5]: I'd just like to say, there is almost certainly an easier way to solve the original problem, and it's still too early to say for sure that this will be helpful.
 [^6]: Remember when I said there was almost certainly an easier way to do this?
 Looking back at the recurrence relation from the first section, it should have been fairly obvious that a_n=H_{n-1}+1.
 The recurrence screams harmonic numbers, and the +1 is just so a_1=1
+[^7]: I don't remember how long ago it actually was, but it was almost certainly more than just 5.